markusressel/esphome-deployment/README.md

 > The `esp8266` does **not** support or require any special options for reproducible builds at this time.
 > Only the general `esphome` section as shown above is needed.

-## Setup

-1. Create a git repository to track your ESPHome configurations (if you don't have one already)
+### Installation

-2. Clone this repository as a git submodule next to your ESPHome configurations
+1. Clone this repository as a git submodule next to your ESPHome configurations
     * e.g. `git submodule add https://github.com/markusressel/esphome-deployment`
-3. Ensure your configurations utilize the reproducible build options as shown above
+2. Ensure your configurations utilize the reproducible build options as shown above
     * e.g. via packages for both ESPHome and ESP32 devices containing the options above
-4. Use `poetry` (or any other method of your choice) to run esphome-deployment (see below)
+3. Use `poetry` (or any other method of your choice) to run esphome-deployment (see below)

-### Install Dependencies

 ```bash
 python3 -m venv venv